EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

     # ...
 ```

-In this example, the main menu displays two "empty" elements called `Clients`
+In the above example, the main menu displays two "empty" elements called
-and `Products`.
-Point to any of these items with your mouse or your finger and
+`Clients` and `Products`.
+Click on any of these items and the second level
-the second level submenu will be displayed.
-In this example, the submenus just
+submenu will be displayed.
+In this example, the submenu items just display
-display regular links to the `list` view of some entities.
+regular links to the `list` view of some entities.

 Combining all the options explained in the previous sections you can create very
 advanced menus with two-level submenus and all kind of items: